inex/birdseye/README.md

 cp .env.example birdseye-rs1-lan1-ipv4.env
 ```

-If you do not want to use hostnames and your Bird's Eye install is behind a proxy, you can set the same element as above in the HTTP request header: `X-BIRDSEYE`.
+If you do not want to use hostnames and your Bird's Eye installation is behind a proxy, you can set the same element as above in the HTTP request header: `X-BIRDSEYE`.
 See the Varnish example below in the *Serving Behind a Proxy* section.

 This example file has sane defaults but you need to edit it and fix the `BIRDC` parameter.
 In our naming case above (and for `rs1-lan1-ipv4.inex.ie`) we'd set it to: